MewsSystems/org/tech/career-framework/competencies.md

   - You have strong, well-founded opinions about how to build software in your domain, but you're adaptable and open to new ideas.
   - You closely follow industry trends relevant to your domain and you suggest how Mews could utilize them by e.g. opening RFC or sharing in relevant group.
 - **Expert**
-  - You use your expertise to improve Mews's capabilities in your domain.
+  - Your expertise helps Mews R&D as a whole achieve and exceed its goals.
-  - You actively share your knowledge and seek opportunities to teach others about your domain.
+  - You actively share your knowledge with wider audiences and regularly teach others about your domain.
-  - You thoughtfully and practically introduce concepts and technologies from the industry to solve important problems.
+  - You thoughtfully and practically introduce concepts and technologies from the industry to solve important problems of Mews organization.
   - Work you have done or that is based on your expertise has consistently been successful.
 Your expertise helps projects and teams achieve and exceed their goals.
 - **Leading Expert**
   - Your contributions to the field (e.g. talks, open source projects, research papers) have meaningful impact beyond Mews.
-  - Your expertise helps Mews Engineering as a whole achieve and exceed its goals.
   - You use your expertise to come up with solutions to long-standing or seemingly intractable problems.
   - You contribute to the advancement of the wider industry in your domain.
+  - Your expertise helps Mews organization as a whole to solve critical business problems.

 ## 💡 Problem Solving